-Concerns about the conduct of human subjects research activities on the UA campus or by UA investigators can be addressed to the Chair, any member of the IRB, and/or the IRB Coordinator.
+Concerns about the conduct of human subjects research activities on the UA campus or by UA investigators can be addressed to the Chair, any member of the IRB, the IRB Coordinator or the Director of Research Compliance.
 Confidentiality requests will be honored to the extent allowed by the laws of the State of Arkansas and University policies.
 Individuals who have concerns about their rights as participants should contact the IRB Coordinator or other individual identified in the participant informed consent document.
-General questions can be sent to email@example.com.
+General questions can be sent to firstname.lastname@example.org.

 Contact IRB Program Staff